mathieucarbou/YaSolR/docs/build.md

-# How to Build Your Router
+# How to Build your Router

 Here are some build examples below to give you an idea of the different options and components you can use to build your router.
 Depending on the components you choose, you will be able to use different routing algorithms (phase control, cycle stealing) and have different precision and performance.